BrooklynCISDept/brochures/_UndergradContent/DataScienceMinor.markdown

 tag: undergrad
 sequence: 85
 ---
 The CIS Department offers a minor in Data Science as an interdisciplinary minor together with the Mathematics department.
 The minor requires 18-19 credits.
-Courses taken to satisfy major requirements may also be used to satisfy requirements of the Minor in Data Science.

 Prerequisite requirements for the minor:
 MATH 1201, 1206, 2101; CISC 1215